SquizAI/EHR/development_plan/08_sales_and_marketing_analytics.md

 ## Implementation Timeline

+*All development scheduled to begin in Q2 2025 with planned completion in Q1 2026.*

-> 💡 **Note**: This timeline reflects our accelerated approach as of April 2025, with Phase 1 completed and Phase 2 in progress.
+> 💡 **Note**: This timeline reflects our development plan beginning April 2025.

-### Phase 1 (Completed Q4 2024): Core Analytics Foundation - 120 Hours
+### Phase 1 (Q2 2025): Core Analytics Foundation - 120 Hours

 - **Week 1**: Architecture and requirements
   - 25 hours: Technical specifications and data modeling